 As with most sports, Curling’s markets cover moneyline, point spread, totals and proposition bets.
 Spread bets are the most popular, since they even the playing field and can make games more exciting.
 Totals, or over/under wagers, are always a good option since all you need to do is say whether a score will be over or under a pre-set amount.

-Before you place any wagers on Curling games at NZ betting sites, no matter how local or international they are, make sure you do your homework.
+As in the UFC betting or other punting activity, before you place any wagers on Curling games, no matter how local or international they are, make sure you do your homework.
 Spend some time watching the sport, get familiar with star teams and athletes, read expert opinions and check ladder standings.

 When you’re ready to begin, start with smaller bets until you feel more confident.
 Be patient with yourself, and enjoy watching the games in action.
 Remember, Curling’s rules are simple but playing well takes a lot of time and skill!
 Give yourself the same leeway to really perfect your betting skills.